Texas and TDI - Two Good Places to Work

 There are many benefits to working for the State of Texas and with the Texas Department of Insurance.

-State employees are required to participate in the retirement program after a 90-day waiting period.
-State law allows for the purchase of this waiting-period service at the "actuarial present value" at a later date.
-The employee contributes 6.6% of their gross salary to the retirement program and the state matches the employee's contribution.
+State employees are required to participate in the retirement program.
+The employee contributes 9.5% of their gross salary to the retirement program and the state matches the employee's contribution.
 The retirement program and insurance program are administered by the Employees Retirement System of Texas (ERS).
 Supplemental retirement plans are also available through a Deferred Compensation Plan (457) and Texa$aver (401K) as well as a Roth option for both plans.

 The Texas Department of Insurance has some benefits unique to the agency.
 These non-monetary benefits presently include flexible work hours, compressed work weeks, longevity service and other recognition awards and an employee assistance program.
 TDI also offers employees participation in the Texas Legal Protection Plan (TLPP) an employee-paid legal insurance program.

 For more information, call the Texas Department of Insurance Human Resources office toll-free at 1-800-578-4677.

 The Texas Department of Insurance (TDI) is located in the Hobby State Office Building at 3rd and Guadalupe Streets in the heart of Austin's downtown "warehouse" district, two blocks from Town Lake and its natural environment of hike- and-bike trails.
 Within short walking distance of the building are many different types of restaurants, coffee houses, and shops.
 Also close by are banks, the U.S. post office, public library, gyms, dry cleaners, and other conveniences.